 The inadequate and damaging response of many nations was compounded by the EU’s immigration system, known as Dublin III.
 This states that asylum seekers arriving to Europe should claim sanctuary in the first safe country that they reach.
 It places a disproportionate burden on peripheral states, while shielding northern European countries – and particularly the UK, given that it is an island – from the increased number of new arrivals.
 It pushes people to take perilous journeys on foot or hidden in lorries and trains to reach their families, friends, or simply the place that they want to be.
 It has resulted in numerous deaths: over the past two years and in Calais alone, five children (all of whom had the right to be in the UK) have died while attempting to cross the border.

 The crisis in Europe is not of numbers.
 It is a political crisis, that has played out on the backs of refugees and asylum seekers.
 It has served to stigmatise communities, and deny countless individuals their rights.
 But it doesn’t need to be this way.

 Join our movement, and call for a fair European system that is based on fact and compassion.
 Call for the rights of people on the move, wherever they are, to be respected.
 Together, we can show that this isn’t a crisis: this is a time to act with love and solidarity, and give sanctuary to those who need it.

-Help Refugees supports refugees and displaced people across Europe and the Middle East, and funds grassroots assistance for IDPs in hard-to-reach areas in Syria and Iraq.
+Help Refugees supports refugees and displaced people across Europe and the Middle East.
 To support our work, please donate here.